Clinical-Pharmacy-Saarland-University/abdataapi-go/README.md

 ### Database

-You need a MySQL database with data from [ABDATA](https://abdata.de/).
+You need a MySQL database with data from [ABDA](https://abdata.de/).
 The database is proprietary and not included in this or other repositories.
-If you have access to the ABDATA database, you can use [https://github.com/Clinical-Pharmacy-Saarland-University/abdata.sql.db](https://github.com/Clinical-Pharmacy-Saarland-University/abdata.sql.db) to export the data to a MySQL database.
+If you have access to the ABDA database, you can use [https://github.com/Clinical-Pharmacy-Saarland-University/abdata.sql.db](https://github.com/Clinical-Pharmacy-Saarland-University/abdata.sql.db) to export the data to a MySQL database.

 ### Running the API outside of Docker